clarenceb/vscode-copilot-demo/TASKS.md

 **Step 2** - refactor code to reduce repetition

+Using GitHub Copilot inline assistance, highlight the code and type:

+* refactor code to reduce repetition

 ```typescript
 test.describe('Counter', () => {
   test('should update the todo counter when an item is added', async ({ page }) => {